cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-12-game-forfeit.md

 ## Expire games handler

 With the callbacks in place, it is time to code the expiration properly.
 In `x/checkers/keeper/end_block_server_game.go`, it is just a matter of going through the FIFO head and handling games that are expired.
-You can stop at the first running game, as all those that come after are also running.
+You can stop at the first running game as all those that come after are also running.

 1. Prepare useful information: